JosephineJohnson/rdss-archivematica/compose/shib/nginx/README.md

 As well as checking that each of these arguments is given and is valid, the build script also "bundles" the various files into a `ctx` folder, which is then passed to the `docker build` command.
 This is because Docker cannot use files outside of the base directory, so copying the input files and providing `ctx` as the base ensures all files can be found.

 This image is not intended to be used as-is; the configuration is missing the necessary `shibboleth2.xml`, which configures the Shibboleth SP component, and `default.conf`, which configures the Nginx Shibboleth usage.
-See the [am-shib build ](../../am-shib/nginx/build.sh) and the [example-shib build](../../example-shib/nginx/build.sh) for concrete examples of its usage.
+See the [am-shib build ](../../am-shib/nginx/build.sh) for a concrete example of its usage.

 Template Files
 ---------------